Occidental Asset Management LLC Has $10.25 Million Stock Holdings in iShares U.S. Treasury Bond ETF (BATS:GOVT)

-Occidental Asset Management LLC increased its position in shares of iShares U.S. Treasury Bond ETF (BATS:GOVT – Free Report) by 12.9% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 464,816 shares of the company’s stock after buying an additional 53,090 shares during the quarter. iShares U.S. Treasury Bond ETF accounts for 2.4% of Occidental Asset Management LLC’s portfolio, making the stock its 11th biggest holding.
-Occidental Asset Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $10,245,000 as of its most recent filing with the Securities & Exchange Commission.
+Occidental Asset Management LLC boosted its holdings in shares of iShares U.S. Treasury Bond ETF (BATS:GOVT – Free Report) by 12.9% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 464,816 shares of the company’s stock after buying an additional 53,090 shares during the period. iShares U.S. Treasury Bond ETF makes up about 2.4% of Occidental Asset Management LLC’s portfolio, making the stock its 11th largest position.
+Occidental Asset Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $10,245,000 at the end of the most recent quarter.

 iShares U.S. Treasury Bond ETF Cuts Dividend